natenka/pyneng-book-en/docs/source/book/15_module_re/flags.rst

 Without ``re.DOTALL`` flag, such an expression would capture everything before new line character, but with a flag it captures the longest possible piece of text because ``+`` is greedy.
-As a result, regular expression describes a string from the first Device ID to the last place where ``Cisco IOS Software.+ Version`` match occurs.
+As a result, regex describes a string from the first Device ID to the last place where ``Cisco IOS Software.+ Version`` match occurs.

 This situation occurs very often when using ``re.DOTALL`` and in order to